ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-4.md

 5. **Safety Applications:** Discovery of safety-relevant features opens new possibilities for AI alignment research.

 While challenges remain in scaling, evaluation, and theoretical understanding, dictionary learning represents a major advance toward mechanistic interpretability of modern AI systems.
-The next part will explore rigorous validation methodologies for ensuring discovered features are genuinely interpretable rather than artifacts of the decomposition process.
+The extracted features from dictionary learning directly address the polysemanticity problem identified in [Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %}), providing the monosemantic building blocks explored in [Part 6]({% post_url 2025-05-25-mechanistic-interpretability-part-6 %}).
+However, as we'll see in the next part, rigorous validation methodologies are essential for ensuring discovered features are genuinely interpretable rather than artifacts of the decomposition process.

 ---